leinfink/shlipple/README.md

 # shlipple
 SHitty LIsp in Python Provides Lots of Entertainment.

 Shoutout to my peeps McCarthy, Abelson, Sussman, Graham!
+I mostly relied on the latter's paper on McCarthy ("The Roots of Lisp").

 Start a REPL with `python shlipple.py` and code away.